 Am I bragging?
 Heavens no!
 It’s through the grace of God and by living according to what His word says about debt that we’ve been able to accomplish this.
 We live on a budget and we buy used and save the difference.

 Why am I telling you all of this?
 To encourage you.
 To let you know it IS possible to “live the dream.”
 It IS possible to buy a home debt free.
 It’s not just for rich people…it’s for normal people.
 People like you and me.
+Thanks to these estate agents in limehouse for their great help.
 This is our story.
+My friend also mentioned about this Marina View Residences which offers an attractive lifestyle, with its proximity to the waterfront and the many recreational and cultural attractions in the area.
 This is how we bought a home debt free.
 And we had you in mind the whole time.
+Mortgage lenders can boost client retention and reduce losses by analyzing purchasing behavior, social media profiles, job history, and other facts about their customers with the help of mortgage credit monitoring services.

 In January of this year, we put our house up for sale.
 It sold in three weeks.
 That was 100% with God’s help.
 Our buyer found our house by using the eBay Classifieds and she asked to buy it the first time she came to look.
 By the time we got done working with a terrible bank, it was the end of February.
 We didn’t have anywhere to go.

-With cash in hand, we were ready to buy a home…but we hadn’t found one we liked yet.
+With cash in hand, we were ready to buy a home…but we didn’t know how much are solicitors fees and had to do some research on solicitors Manchester.
 Here is where your situation might differ – we were able to move in and live with my parents.
 You might not have that option – if we hadn’t, we would have found the cheapest safe rental we could and holed up there for a while.
 All this time, we were still saving every little bit of money that we can.

 So, what am I telling you?
 Plan ahead…dream BIG.
 And then be smart.
 Like most, when we were first married, we didn’t have the ability to pay cash for a house.
-So, we bought a modest townhouse and worked our butts off to pay it off in 7 ½ years – so our next house would be debt free.
+So, we bought a modest townhouse and worked our butts off to pay it off in 7 ½ years – so when we finally found a new development in Alcaidesa for sale we would be debt free.

 So, here’s Stacy’s advice…and it’s worth what you pay for it. 😉

-Find somewhere to live – with relatives, in a cheap rental, or in a van down by the river.
+- Find somewhere to live – with relatives, in a cheap rental, or in a van down by the river.
+(Search for a better place to stay: Altura boasts a close-knit community atmosphere, fostering a sense of belonging among residents.)
+Go to amh.com to find a good place to stay with your family.

-Look for a foreclosure or someone desperate to sell.
+- Look for a foreclosure or someone desperate to sell.
+Then remember, even deciding what to wear is important when turning up for a house closing.

 We hope this is an encouragement to you.
 We’re just normal people who didn’t buy into the lie that says you MUST live with debt…because it’s not true.
 Not at all.